olivierroy/botdeny/README.md

 - `--nginx-reload`: after writing the deny file, run `nginx -t` followed by `nginx -s reload`.
 - `--nginx-bin`: override the nginx binary path when using `--nginx-reload` (default `nginx`).
 - `--block-log`: append a timestamped summary of blocked IPs and reasons to the given log file.
+- `--max-error-percent`: skip writing the deny file when overall error percentage exceeds this threshold (default `100`).

 ### YAML configuration